koddr/useful-playbooks/docs/github_backup.md

 Automate a backup process of your GitHub accounts (repositories, gists, organizations).

 > ☝️ Please note, it's not a simple `git clone` command!
-This playbook make a full backup of all the history, commits, a pull-requests and releases of your repository.
+This playbook make a **full backup** of all history, commits, pull-requests and releases of your repository.
 It was possible thanks to [python-github-backup](https://github.com/josegonzalez/python-github-backup) package.

 ## Usage